Eternity-Soap/gatorcoin/README.md

 - Blockchain parameters set
 - Testnet genesis block mined
 - Testnet used to verify everything is working (it is, I think)
+- Mainnet genesis block mined
+- New graphics (mostly)

 # TODO:
- - Mine mainnet genesis block
- - New graphics
+ - New mainnet splash image
+ - Cross compile windows executables